muxa/appdaemon-shower-fan/README.md

 # Shower Fan for AppDaemon

 Automates extraction fan for shower/bathrooms to reduce humidity.

 Features:

 - Configurable timeout for manually switched on fan
-- Automatic extraction based on hubidity
+- Automatic extraction based on humidity
-- Quite period (to avoid fan turning on automatically at night)
+- Quite mode with a switch (to avoid fan turning on automatically at night)

 ## Arguments

 ## Example